National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 The process of defining variables is laid out in @sec-tools.
 Many DURs involve a number of related protocols; the steps laid out in that chapter are directed at pre-processing that ultimately applies to a set of protocols.
-There are a variety of templates in the Knowledge Store that are produced by the Logic Liaisons and can facilitate this decision making process.
+There are a variety of templates in the Knowledge Store that are produced by the Logic Liaisons and can facilitate this decision-making process.
 The [Whitelist Filtering](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-D00A6DC&view=focus) and [Data Density by Site and Domain](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-C3B0BBE&view=focus) templates provide a method by which researchers can assess data quality and density prior to starting variable generation.
 Depending on the cohort of interest (COVID-19+ or All Patients) and/or outcome of interest, it may be desirable to eliminate particular sites based on their lack of sufficient data in the corresponding domain.
 There are also two additional Logic Liaison data quality templates that allow researchers to assess the quality of the variables they've created using the OMOP data tables.
-While the [Systematic Missingness](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-E8BD195&view=focus) template provides an all or nothing indication of fact presence by site, the [Fact Density by Site](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-9901C7E&view=focus) template calculates the Standardized Density, Median Absolute Deviation (MAD), and Directional Median Deviations (DMD) and creates heatmaps to visualize the metrics.
+While the [Systematic Missingness](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-E8BD195&view=focus) template provides an all-or-nothing indication of fact presence by site, the [Fact Density by Site](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-9901C7E&view=focus) template calculates the Standardized Density, Median Absolute Deviation (MAD), and Directional Median Deviations (DMD) and creates heatmaps to visualize the metrics.

 This back-and-forth work ("pre-processing"; "data cleaning") points to the fact that developing the final protocol entails a series of decisions.
 Recognizing "data cleaning" as a decision-rich process helps to raise the profile of this work, helps the team to make those decisions explicitly,